lamessad/MRLOVA/README.md

-In addition to its core functionality, the package includes permutation testing, providing a non-parametric method for hypothesis testing that controls the type 1 error rate under the null hypothesis without relying on specific distributional assumptions. `MRLOVA` also features two additional tests: - **Directional Pleiotropy Test:** Assesses whether genetic variants influence the outcome through pathways other than the exposure of interest. - **InSIDE Assumption Test:** Evaluates whether the assumption that Instrument Strength Independent of Direct Effect (InSIDE) holds.
+In addition to its core functionality, the package includes permutation testing, providing a non-parametric method for hypothesis testing that controls the type 1 error rate under the null hypothesis without relying on specific distributional assumptions.

+**`MRLOVA`** also features two additional tests:

+- **Directional Pleiotropy Test:** Assesses whether genetic variants influence the outcome through pathways other than the exposure of interest.
+- **InSIDE Assumption Test:** Evaluates whether the assumption that Instrument Strength Independent of Direct Effect (InSIDE) holds.

 There are three functions: